hzmmohamed/config/notes.md

 - Add the ability to disable lidswitch close action in an ad hoc way, for situations where I'd like to the keep the computer running after closing the lid
 - Hibernate right away if battery under threshold ---> solution: https://gist.github.com/mattdenner/befcf099f5cfcc06ea04dcdd4969a221

-- [Not Needed] Wrap chromium and electron apps with `wrapProgram` and add flags `--enable-features=UseOzonePlatform`
 - Nvidia support
 - second display support + Kanshi
 - virtualbox + windows vm + ubuntu vm

-- [DONE] clipboard management
+- clipboard management
-- flameshot service is active and running but not showing in the system tray.
-Probably the system tray is not available when flameshot starts

-- codium crashes when run without --disable-gpu.

-- Maybe use virtualisation.kvmgt.enable

-- bluetooth headset audio quality is very poor when configured as a both source and sink There is currently no perfect solution.
-The best to do is to switch to the bidirectional (and worse) profile during calls and back to the unidirectional A2DP profile when only listening to audio.
 - Configure notification daemon styles and font
 <!-- - logkeys service -->
-- switcheroo service
 - on resuming from hibernate or on restarting sway --> restart waybar service + restart services that live in the tray like flameshot, nm-applet, udiskie, and blueman.
 Is there a way to define this relationship and have systemd restart them by just restarting waybar?
 - Codium and other electron apps issue with GPU on wayland: https://github.com/NixOS/nixpkgs/issues/158947
-- Setting up secrets like Kubernetes Credentials using sops or these othehr tools
-- Setup mime associations

 - Setup battery charging limits in TLP config
 - Show TLP CPU and platform profile in the status bar +  Make a wofi selector for these profiles.
 - Add psi-notify and configure its thresholds
-- [done] Show swap in the memory widget in waybar https://www.reddit.com/r/swaywm/comments/smfor2/waybar_swap_widget/
 - add asus hwmon kernel package
-- add asusd

 - enable default network in virt-manager by default (using systemd?)

 - Make floating windows transparent and experiment with that for a while

 - Make my basic shortcuts like mod+q work even in the arabic keyboard layout

+- Setting up secrets like Kubernetes Credentials using sops or these othehr tools
+- Setup mime associations

 - Try putting shortcuts to workspaces on the home row with held keys or with a leader key
 - ANother variation on the previous idea: Replace mod with space bar and see if conflicts happen during typing
 - Have charing limit at 70%, and send notifications to myself every 5 minutes when the battery gets below 40%